By BRANDON LITTLE

 By using a brown paper bag and hiding the label, tasters become more objective.
 It becomes even more interesting when you don’t know the wines before tasting (which the guest judges will not).
 The competition is supposed to be fun and not overly complicated.
 Wines will be scored in three categories: Aroma, Taste, and Finish (5 points each for a max total of 15).
 There will be one overall winner in each category, but we’ll be taking notes along the way, and each wine will get their own Coles Notes.
 We’ll also be traveling all over the valley, because we’re not only promoting the wines, but also the regions the wines came from, so we expect to have some pretty good photo-ops.

-The judges will be Brandon and a friend, who we’ll call Wade.
+The judges will be me, your host, Brandon and my friend and fellow vino-lover, Wade.
 Wade comes from the wine industry.
-He has his WSET 3 certification and has been in the industry for six years.
 He’s worked for a number of different Okanagan wineries, including Mission Hill, Cedar Creek, and Summerhill, so he knows his stuff.
-We’re also including a guest judge for each category, someone outside the industry with no certifications.
-Basically, someone we like to call our “average Joe or Josephine”.
+We’re also including a guest judge for each category, someone outside the industry with no certifications -an average Joe or Josephine.
 For the most part they’ll be a friend or family member, because who else would give us their brutally honest opinion about our choices??